bainjamain/deeplearning-tensorflow/README.md

 # Deep Learning
-This repository aims at helping people start practically with deep learning with to very detailed examples.
+This repository aims at helping people start practically with deep learning with very detailed examples.

 ## Framework